Azar v. Allina Health Services: Background

 In 2014, the Centers for Medicare and Medicaid Services (CMS) announced on its website the "Medicare fractions" for hospitals for the year 2012.
 As part of the posting, CMS declared that, when determining the "Medicare fraction" of Medicare disproportionate share hospital payments, Medicare Part C days would be included in the calculations.
 This decision underwent a notice-and-comment period in 2013, but the Department of Health and Human Services attempted to apply its interpretation retroactively to 2012.

 Under the Social Security Act, a notice-and-comment period is required for a "rule, requirement or statement of policy" that establishes or changes a "substantive legal standard governing the scope of benefits, the payment for services, or the eligibility of individuals, entities, or organizations to furnish or receive services or benefits."
 42 U.S.C. § 1395hh(a)(2).
-This requirement is stricter than the more common notice-and-comment requirements of the Administrative Procedures Act, which do not apply to "interpretive rules" or "general statements of policy."
+This requirement is stricter than the more common notice-and-comment requirements of the Administrative Procedure Act, which do not apply to "interpretive rules" or "general statements of policy."